December 2019

 Some fibres are made from used PET plastic bottles, a method that decreases waste and uses fewer resources and energy.
 Brands that use recycled fibres mention so in their item descriptions.

-Some companies are developing fabrics from natural materials with the same properties as their synthetic counterparts.
-The market is full of solutions and ideas.
+Some companies are developing promising fabrics, methods and techniques considering environmental protection, animal welfare, or limited resources.
+The market is full of fascinating solutions and ideas.
 Here are just a few of them:

 • Algi Knit - yarns made from seaweed.